 Academic Advisement Policy

 Students are required to meet with their academic advisors up to several times per semester and students are encouraged to confer with their advisors regularly about academic, career and individual concerns.
-Appointments with professional advisors in the Center for Student Success can be made through the Insight system--see the link below.
+Appointments with academic advisors in the Center for Student Success can be made through the Insight system--see the link below.
 Faculty advisors hold regular office hours during school terms for students to drop in or call for an appointment.
 Hours are posted by the faculty advisors' office doors.

 - Establish a personal relationship with your advisees.